-• Contact: If you want your contacts' information to appear when you perform a mail merge, you need to insert a Contact field into your template.
-In a letter, the name at the top that you're sending the letter to is the Contact field.
+• Contact: If you want your contacts' information to appear when you perform a mail merge, you need to insert a Contact field into your

 Whatever information you've entered into a field appears in the merged document.
 If any of the fields in the contact record are empty, ACT! skips that field; you don't see a blank line.
-In Figure 10-1, I inserted the Company field; however, if your contact isn't associated with a company, that line is skipped.
+In Figure 11-2, I inserted the Company field; however, if your contact isn't associated with a company, that line is skipped.